Mountain hiking with children

 Carry small children in a baby carrier or child carrier

-Play and have fun on the hike
+Play and have fun along the way

 More pages about hiking